stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 ### `--migrate-input-to-scenes`

 Creates Hue Scene Schedules from supported group definitions in the configuration file, then exits.
 This one-time migration requires `CONFIG_FILE` even when `--enable-auto-scene-states` is enabled and is available only with a Philips Hue Bridge.

+Generated names place days before other options, combine consecutive days into ranges, and omit days for daily schedules.
+For example, `days:Mo,Tu,We,Th,Su` with `interpolate:true` at `12:00` becomes `12:00 [Mo-Th,Su,i]`.

 **Default:** `false`